gizmore/phpgdo/DOCS/GDO7_PERFORMANCE.md

 ## GDOv7 Performance: Headers

-Watch out for the X-GDO-TIME header.
+Watch out for the X-GDO-TIME and X-GDO-MEM headers.
 A page should be around 25.0ms.

+There is a metric called "func", which is number of functions called.
+[Module_Perf](../GDO/Perf/) is a core module that does report this metric beside others.

 ## GDOv7 Performance: Module_Perf